ananyatresa/shoprabbit/README.md

 # shoprabbit
-Baceknd service for shoprabbit website
+Backend service for shoprabbit website

+A Springboot application using Java, Hibernate, Maven.